Flag

 Sanctions

-As a UN member, this country must adhere to sanctions imposed by the UN Security Council, which aims to maintain international peace and security through various measures.
-Since 1966, the Security Council has established 31 sanctions regimes, including economic sanctions and targeted measures like arms embargoes and travel bans, with a focus on protecting the rights of those affected.
+As a UN member, this country must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
+Since 1966, the Security Council has established 31 sanctions regimes, which include economic sanctions, arms embargoes, and travel bans, focusing on various global threats.
+Currently, there are 15 ongoing sanctions regimes aimed at political settlements, nuclear non-proliferation, and counter-terrorism, with a Consolidated List of individuals and entities affected by these measures.

 Transparency International Corruption Index 24